Realizable Standard Young Tableaux: Staircase Tableaux

 \begin{definition} Consider a subset $X \subseteq \R^{2}$ with $|X| = n$ such that the slope between any pair of points is distinct and no two have the same first coordinate.
-Then the direction $(1,0)$ imposes a total order on $X$.
-Furthermore, the set of total orderings of the point configuration induced by taking the dot product with a vector $z_{\theta} = (\cos(\theta), \sin(\theta))$ as $\theta$ ranges from $0$ to $\pi$ yields a sorting network.
-A sorting network that arises from some subset $X \subseteq \R^{2}$ in this way is called \emph{geometrically realizable}.
-See Figure \ref{fig:wiringdiagram} for an example of a realizable sorting network together with a set of points in $\R^{2}$ that realize it.
+Then $X$ can be totally ordered by the first coordinate, i.e., the dot product with the vector $(1,0)$.
+Furthermore, the set of total orderings of the point configuration induced by taking the dot product with a vector $z_{\theta} = (\cos(\theta), \sin(\theta))$ as $\theta$ ranges from $0$ to $\pi$ can be viewed a sequence of permutations by comparing with the initial total order.
+Since these permutations differ by a transposition as $\theta$ increases, this yields a sorting network.
+A sorting network that arises from some subset $X \subseteq \R^{2}$ in this way is called {\bf geometrically realizable}.
+See Figure \ref{fig:wiringdiagram} for an example of a geometrically realizable sorting network together with a set of points in $\R^{2}$ that realize it.

 \end{definition}

 Let $X = \{v^{1}, v^{2}, \dots, v^{n}\} \subseteq \R^{2}$ be a set of points satisfying the conditions of \cref{def::geom_realizable}.
 Then each ordering is determined by whether $z_{\theta}^{T}v^{i} > z_{\theta}^{T} v^{j}$ for each $i < j \in [n]$.
 In particular, consider the hyperplane arrangement $H$ with normals given by $\{v^{i} - v^{j}: 1 \leq i < j \leq n\}$.
 Thus, the regions of this arrangement correspond to total orderings of $v^{1}, v^{2}, \dots, v^{n}$.
 In particular, the ordering induced by $z_{\theta}$ is determined by which region of the hyperplane arrangement $z_{\theta}$ is contained in.